 - Author- First of all, identify who wrote that writing piece?
 Get to know the Author.
 According to me, we also develop that curiosity that who might have written the article?
 So, before moving on ahead with the analysis, you note down the name of its Author.
 Sometimes, it also gives an impression in mind.

-- Text type- You should know that what type of writing piece you are about to study.
+- Text type- You should know what type of writing piece you are about to study.
 Is it an opinion column, speech, a letter or an editorial?

 - Publication- Check, from where did the write-up got published?